Trump presents Conan the dog, 'incredible' hero of Baghdadi raid

 "I asked one question," Trump said.
 "I said, 'What chance would a strong man have - really strong, tough, a fighter - what chance would this person have against Conan, without the guns?
 What chance?'
 And I guess the answer, pretty much, was 'none.'"

-The US leader also took the opportunity to trumpet once more the raid on Baghdadi, who had led IS since 2014 and at the time of his death was the world's most wanted man.
+The US leader also took the opportunity to trumpet once more the raid on Baghdadi, who had led Islamic State since 2014 and at the time of his death was the world's most wanted man.

 "It was a flawless attack," Trump said.
 "We have done a lot of work since the raid.
 Certain things have happened that are very important," he added, without going into details.